 - Whether you’re attending the wedding

-Top Tips for Writing in a Wedding Card
+Top Tips for What To Write in a Wedding Card

 - Write your message out in rough first, so that you can tinker with it until it’s just right